-Crystal Palace currently play in the Championship where they reached they wear red and blue striped home shirts which were first implemented in the 1970s.
-Nicknamed the 'Eagles', Crystal Palace wear yellow and blue away shirts with red trim whilst the goalkeeper shirt is green with black trim.
-Crystal Palace opted to allow the fans to choose and vote for their own kits for the 2012/13 season.
-Palace were last in the Premier League for the 2004-2005 season.
+Crystal Palace currently play in the Premier League and they wear red and blue striped home shirts which were first used in the 1970s.
+Nicknamed the 'Eagles', Crystal Palace wear yellow and sky blue away shirts.
+The kits for Palace are supplied by Macron who overtook Avec in the 2014-15 season.

 Crystal Palace Away Shirt 2014 2015